OUR HISTORY

 Our boat existed in various guises as restaurants and nightclubs before being left to fall into disrepair.

-Bought by Alan Pedley and restored to her former glory as the Ocean Mist, a boutique hotel.
+Bought by the Pedley Family and lovingly restored to her former glory.
+After years of careful work, she was reborn as the Ocean Mist, a boutique hotel and bar moored on the Water of Leith.